berlinplan/berlinplan.github.io/readme.md

 > Psychopathic economies benefit from multiculturalism despite its increase in polarization and inequality.

-#### Why does integration failed but psychopathegration was super succesful?
+### Integration of migrants has failed, bullshit?

 > Sweden: “Integration of migrants has failed” (166)

-> psychopathological integration: psychopathegration

 > **Integration:** the act of combining into an integral whole (167)

 > **Combine:** implies some merging or mingling with corresponding loss of identity of each unit (168)

+> Most top students from poor countries end up in industrial countries where their hi-tech products are most likely to be used by the US Army.(179)

+> US Army operations are mostly conducted in the Middle East, including Libya, Iraq, Iran, Afghanistan, Syria, Somalia, Pakistan, and Sudan and also in South America.(180)

+> Migrants come as worker to Psychopathical Systems, where their production are used to increase inequality against their homeland.

+> psychopathological integration: psychopathegration

 <sub> Imagine there were no economic differences between living and working in a 3rd-world  & an industrial country, would anyone be a refugee anymore? </sub>

 a Migrant,who leave his country Against social  & Religious Principal, to endorse a more Psychopathic System which perpetuates inequality, is fully psychopathegriert.

-## is psychopathegration borned or a learned behavior?

-> <sub> Psychopaths are born while sociopaths are created by life experiences.
-Sociopaths have learned their behavior and are capable of feeling emotions but usually don’t control them.
-Psychopaths, on the other hand, suffer from a genetic effect (50,51) </sub>

-#### Do Economy prefer the new psychopathegrated population instead of old population?
+#### why Economy prefer the new psychopathegrated population instead of old population?

 > The lowered affinity of migrants towards their original values increases their susceptibility to psychopathological integration.

+>  <sub> Psychopathegrated people are as sociopaths have learned their behavior and are created by life experiences and are capable of feeling emotions but usually don’t control them.
+Psychopaths, on the other hand, are born and suffer from a genetic effect (50,51) </sub>

 The UK’s Indian, Pakistani, and Asian population surprised London by voting pro-Brexit.

 > euroscepticism within the British South Asian population was stronger than previously anticipated.(197)

 > Iranian migrants organizing protests outside Iran to call for stricter sanctions against Iran.
 (221)

 #### Why do migrants reject the traditions of people in a psychopathic system?